chenhuimao/HMLLDB/README.md

 ### cbt
 `cbt` command: Completely displays the current thread\'s call stack based on the fp/lr register.
 Xcode's "Debug Navigator" & `bt` command: Displays the current thread\'s call stack based on DWARF information.
-In some cases, the traceback based on libunwind.dylib may lose the call frame, and the actual execution process of the arm64 architecture application is based on the fp/lr register.
+In some cases, the traceback based on DWARF may lose the call frame, and the actual execution process of the arm64 architecture application is based on the fp/lr register.
 Therefore, the `cbt` command was developed.
 Notice:

 - The `cbt` command only supports arm64 architecture devices.
 - If the `-fomit-frame-pointer` parameter is added when compiling, the `cbt` command cannot find the hidden frame.
 Therefore, it is recommended to use `cbt` and `bt` commands together.